 Extrapleural Pneumonectomy (EPP)

-During an EPP, the entire affected lung is removed, along with the lining of the lung (pleura), lining of the heart (pericardium), and a part of the diaphragm.
+Besides the entire lung being removed during an EPP, the lining of the lung (pleura), lining of the heart (pericardium), and a part of the diaphragm are also removed.
 A patch created by Gore-Tex breathable fabric is then inserted to stabilize the chest wall and fill the cavity.

 The main goal of an EPP is to remove all cancerous tissue and reroute all blood vessels to prevent cancer cells from spreading.
 This can also keep the cancer from returning locally.